 Private soccer trainer can help correct your form

-Having a private coach or trainer helps your game.
+Having a good private coach or trainer helps your game.
 They can [should] tell you exactly when you are doing something right or wrong, and how to fix it.
 When controlling with your chest or head, your hands and wrist should be the widest part.
 Most players keep their arms too far inside, which will allow opponents to win the ball.
 You also want your arms/hands out to protect yourself from other players challenging for the ball.
 Watch this video on 20 ways to head the ball.

 Ball striking with the laces is one of the hardest thing for players to become good at.
 Even when players are good, there’s still room to improve.
 Video below shows a player I’ve worked with for years.
 She’s a D1 college soccer player at the University of Texas Longhorns.
 See how we work with her weak foot during the off-season.
 Notice how she corrects her initial mistakes by not connecting at the middle of the ball.